cvs-health/testaro/README.md

 - Check the checkbox `read:packages`.
 - Activate the button “Generate token”.
 - Copy the generated token (you can use the copy icon next to it).
-- In your working directory (the root directory of the Testaro project), create a file named `.npmrc`.
+- In the local directory of the project into which you will install Testaro, create a file named `.npmrc`, unless it already exists.
 - Populate the `.npmrc` file with the following statements, replacing `abc` with your Github username and `xyz` with the token that you copied:

     ```bash